kjmahoney/Ciku/ReadME/README.md

 Scope Creep
 Add ability to add emoji to deck and words
 Flex wrap the index and show page
+Deck mastery score=> bronze is boolean value, gold is score

 **Who are my customers?**
 This application is targeted for studiers of the Chinese language.
 The API will only support Chinese translations.
 Later editions